BlueprintAIAssistant Documentation

 • Duplicate calls return immediately with a "DUPLICATE" message

-• Cache invalidation: After any state-changing action, stale observation caches (compile, get_blueprint_info, etc.) AND state-changing caches are cleared
+• Cache invalidation: After any state changing action, stale observation caches (compile, get blueprint info, etc.) AND state changing caches are cleared

-• compile_blueprint is never deduped (always re-executed)
+• compile blueprint is never deduped (always re executed)

 3. Error Loop Detection